Ixitxachitl/thermal_camera/readme.md

 ## Development

-- Adjustments can be made in the camera.py code to change the font, scaling, color mapping logic, or resampling method.
+- Adjustments can be made in the integration's settings through the Home Assistant UI.
+- You can modify the font, scaling, color mapping logic, or resampling method in the code if deeper customization is needed.
 - For the motion detection sensor, you can customize the temperature difference threshold in the configuration to fine-tune sensitivity.

 ## Troubleshooting